Does Medicare Cover Hearing Aids?

 Medicare Part B does cover “some surgically implanted prosthetic devices, including cochlear implants”, and according to Medical News Today, bone-anchored hearing aids (BAHA), which are classified by Medicare as prosthetic devices and not hearing aids.

 A BAHA is not the same as a hearing aid.
 It is a device that is implanted surgically and is only suitable for certain types of hearing loss.
 The BAHA provides a different way of improving hearing.
-Sound is transferred to the inner ear via the skull bone instead of the ear canal, thus bypassing the middle and outer ear, known as bone conduction.
+Sound is transferred to the inner ear via the skull bone instead of the ear canal, thus bypassing the middle and outer ear.
+This is known as bone conduction.